CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 external code.
 “An article […] in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
-The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures”(Buckheit, Emphasis Added).
+The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures” :cite:`Buckheit` .

 Fortunately, this is a common problem and there are a number of best practices and tools that can make this easier.
 A common solution for high level